-After the Agency Decision Maker has agreed their approval as foster carers, newly approved foster carers are informed about the outcome of the decision, with written confirmation within regulatory timescales.
-All successful applicants are provided with a Foster Carer Agreement, which confirms their appointment as an agency foster carer.
-It also gives details about the terms of approval and how this will be reviewed, as well as the role of the local authority making the placement.
-It also includes a supervision contract.
-Upon approval Capstone South West assigns a Supervising Social Worker (SSW) to support the foster carer in the fostering task.
-The Team Manager, a member of the Placements Team the SSW completes a post- approval visit and go through an induction.
+After the Agency Decision Maker has agreed their approval as foster carers, newly approved foster carers are informed about the decision verbally and they receive a letter of confirmation within two working days.

+Upon approval Capstone assigns a supervising social worker to support the foster carer in the fostering task.
+Supervising Social Worker completes post approval visit and goes through an induction.
 This induction process involves:

-- Issuing the foster carer with details to enable them to access the Carer Handbook and Capstone South West Policies & Procedures which are stored on our secure database - Charms - Discussion around the child referral and matching process in respect of timescales and processes. - Discussion around future training courses and the answering of any immediate questions asked by the foster carers about the fostering task.
+- Email or giving the Foster Carer the Foster Carers Handbook - Discussion around the child referral and matching process in respect of timescales and processes. - Discussion around future training courses and the answering of any immediate questions asked by the foster carers about the fostering task.